marti2rp/IA-340/README.md

 ## Purpose

-- House my assignments for IA-340
+- House assignments for IA-340
 - Track any improvements I have made

 ## Assignments